GATE STARTS

 ii) Begin moving prior to the snapping action

-iii) Move forward keeping the shoulders still and stamping on the leading foot
+iii) Move forward keeping the shoulders still and stamping on the leading

 in preparation for the snap.